TriMinhDuong/marketing-ad-click-prediction/README.md

-# Who do you want to show your marketing ad to maximum your profits?
+# Who do you want to show your marketing ad to maximize your profits?

 ## 1. Define Problem